iterative/dvc.org/public/static/docs/api-reference/get_url.md

 - **`path`** - location and file name of the file or directory in `repo`, relative to the project's root.

 - `repo` - specifies the location of the DVC project.
-If not supplied, defaults to the current DVC project.
 It can be a URL or a file system path.
-Both HTTP and SSH protocols are supported for online Git repos (e.g.
+Both HTTP and SSH protocols are supported for online Git repos (e.g. `[user@]server:project.git`).
-  `[user@]server:project.git`).

   A `dvc.api.UrlNotDvcRepoError` is raised if `repo` is not a valid DVC project.

 - `rev` - Git commit (any [revision](https://git-scm.com/docs/revisions) such as
   a branch or tag name, or a commit hash).
-If not supplied, it uses the default Git revision, `HEAD`.
-If `repo` is a Git repo, this option is ignored.
+If `repo` is not a Git repo, this option is ignored.

-- `remote` - name of the [DVC remote](/doc/command-reference/remote) to look for the target data.
-If not supplied, the cache directory is tried first for local projects; The default remote of `repo` is tried otherwise.
+- `remote` - name of the [DVC remote](/doc/command-reference/remote) to use to form the returned URL string.

   A `dvc.exceptions.NoRemoteError` is raised if no `remote` is found.